voxel-wiki/voxel-wiki.github.io/content/wiki/datastructures/index.md

 Now, storing voxels in a plain array like this is perfectly fine for small scenes...

-However, for larger scenes, we'll have to use a data-structure that allows both loading and purging *parts of our volume* (called [Chunks](/wiki/chunking)) from memory, nearly in realtime, without slowing down *accessing* our voxel data.
+However, for larger scenes, we'll have to use a data-structure that allows both loading and purging *parts of our volume* (called [Chunks](/wiki/chunking) or Bricks) from memory, nearly in realtime, without slowing down the *access times* of our voxel data too much.

 > **Note:** These techniques can often be combined.